Wednesday, November 25, 2009

 (Paperback, out of print)

 The lemon that Lou Reed made into lemonade - but, oh, she was so much more than that.
 There was a darkness in her soul, a tragedy writ willowy and blonde.
-Now that you're gone, we'll never make love, Nico, but I'll always wish that you wished that we did.
+Now that you're gone, we'll never make love, Nico, but I'll always wish that you wished that we had.

 ($40)